• Link to Facebook

 GT01_00 – Business for Society General Track

-The B4S General Track examines how and under what conditions businesses can contribute to society, aligning with the EURAM 2025 theme, “Managing with Purpose,” which prioritizes purpose over profit.
+The B4S General Track examines how and under what conditions businesses contribute to society, aligning with the EURAM 2026 theme, “Navigating High Waters,” which addresses social issues such as disruption and uncertainty.
 The track traditionally focuses on how organizations and management education can address societal challenges, encouraging a shift from profit-driven to purpose-driven models.
 With an interdisciplinary approach drawing from economics, political science, sociology, and history, the GT fosters dialogue on the B4S connection from a well-being perspective.
-It welcomes studies on how, why, and under what conditions businesses can act for society, including topics not covered by other B4S tracks.
+It welcomes studies on how, why, and under what conditions businesses can act for society, including topics not covered by other tracks.

 Goal 1: No poverty; Goal 2: Zero hunger; Goal 3: Good health and well-being for people; Goal 4: Quality education; Goal 5: Gender equality; Goal 6: Clean water and sanitation; Goal 7: Affordable and clean energy; Goal 8: Decent work and economic growth; Goal 9: Industry, Innovation, and Infrastructure; Goal 10: Reducing inequalities; Goal 11: Sustainable cities and communities; Goal 12: Responsible consumption and production; Goal 13: Climate action; Goal 14: Life below water; Goal 15: Life on land; Goal 16: Peace, justice and strong institutions; Goal 17: Partnerships for the goals